Mile Jedinak

-Michael John "Mile" Jedinak ([milê jědinak]; /ˈmɪleɪ ˈjɛdɪnæk/ MIL-eɪ-_-YED-ih-nak; born 3 August 1984) is an Australian former professional footballer who served as the captain of the Australia national team.
-He is currently the Loan Player Development Coach at Aston Villa.
+Michael John "Mile" Jedinak ([milê jědinak]; /ˈmɪleɪ ˈjɛdɪnæk/ MIL-eɪ-_-YED-ih-nak; born 3 August 1984) is an Australian professional football coach and former player who played as a defensive midfielder.
+He is currently assistant coach at Premier League club Nottingham Forest.

 Jedinak was born and raised in Sydney, and played youth football with Sydney United before starting his senior career at the club.
 Following loan spells at Varteks and South Coast United, Jedinak moved to Central Coast Mariners in 2006.
-He next played in Turkey, for Gençlerbirliği and Antalyaspor on loan before joining Crystal Palace and subsequently playing a role in the club earning promotion to the Premier League.
-In 2016, he joined Aston Villa, where he played until 2019, helping them achieve promotion back to the Premier League, before retiring and later transitioning into a coaching role there.
+He subsequently had spells with Turkish clubs Gençlerbirliği and Antalyaspor.

+In 2011, he was signed by English club Crystal Palace, where he was appointed club captain in 2012, captaining the club to promotion to the Premier League in 2013 as well as to the 2016 FA Cup final.
+In 2016, he joined Championship side Aston Villa, also helping them to achieve promotion back to the Premier League in 2019 before retiring.

-Jedinak made 79 appearances for the Australian national team from 2008 to 2018, and was Captain over 25 times since 2014.
-This includes participation in the 2010, 2014 and 2018 FIFA World Cups.
+Jedinak made his senior debut for the Australia national team in 2008.
+He went on to make 79 appearances for his country, serving as captain from 2014 until his international retirement in 2018.
+He represented Australia in the 2010, 2014 and 2018 FIFA World Cups.
 He has also played at two AFC Asian Cups, including captaining Australia to victory on home soil in the 2015 edition.